cnabio/cnab-spec/105-signing.md

 The signature method used by CNAB is defined by the [Open PGP standard](https://tools.ietf.org/html/rfc4880)'s digital signatures specification.
 In short, a _packaging authority_ (the individual responsible for packaging or guaranteeing the package), signs the bundle with a _private key_.
 The packaging authority distributes the accompanying public key via other channels (not specified herein, but including trusted HTTP servers, Keybase, etc.)

-The _package recipient_ (the consumer of the package) may then retrieve the public keys.
-Upon fetching a signed bundle, the package recipient may then _verify_ the signature on the bundle by testing it against the public key.
+The _package recipient_ (the consumer of the package) MAY then retrieve the public keys.
+Upon fetching a signed bundle, the package recipient MAY then _verify_ the signature on the bundle by testing it against the public key.

 An Open PGP signature follows [the format in Section 7 of the specification](https://tools.ietf.org/html/rfc4880#section-7):